IronDumpling/mini-travel-assistant/app/knowledge/documents/README.md

 This directory contains the comprehensive knowledge management system for the AI Travel Planning Agent's RAG (Retrieval-Augmented Generation) engine.
 The system handles loading, processing, indexing, and retrieving travel knowledge from various sources to power intelligent travel planning with self-refinement capabilities.

+This knowledge base is fully integrated with the DeepSeek-powered LLM architecture and provides semantic search capabilities for the travel agent's decision-making process.

 ## 🏗️ Knowledge Base Architecture

 ```